davidjguru/the-russian-llulaby/content/blog/how-to-integrate-javascript-in-drupal.md

 In this former example about backbone.js in Core, we're seeing that finally, the library is used from a local environtment, right? so...It is possible loading a library directly from remote? we'll see the official documentation from Drupal saying something like this:

 > *“You might want to use JavaScript that is externally on a CDN (Content Delivery Network) to improve page loading speed.
 This can be done by declaring the library to be “external”.
-It is also a good idea to include some information about the external library in the definition.”.*
+It is also a good idea to include some information about the external library in the definition.”*

 * [Source: Drupal.org/docs Adding js to a Drupal Module](https://www.drupal.org/docs/creating-custom-modules/adding-stylesheets-css-and-javascript-js-to-a-drupal-module#external)